UoB-COMSM0110/2024-group-14/README.md

 After the qualitative evaluations were conducted, we made improvements to our game and used NASA TLX and SUS forms to quantitatively evaluate our game.
 By using this, we were able to gain insight on the difficulties of our game and how it impacts players with metrics to back up our findings.
 Moreover, we can identify areas of improvement and make further adjustments if need be.
 We thoroughly enjoyed this process as we were able to display our game to others, gain insights into the difficulties of our levels through concrete metrics and iterate on our design based on the feedback given.

 Lastly, as a group, we focused heavily on code testing, attempting to incorporate both black and white box methods.
-Since we placed a huge emphasis on giving users a seamless user experience, we thought that using both methods, it would cover most of the game's functionality from a technical and user perspective.
+Since we placed a huge emphasis on giving users a seamless user experience, we thought that using both methods would cover most of the game's functionality from a technical and user perspective.
 With this, it helped us identify technical issues/bugs in our code, before shipping the final product to the masses.

 ### Qualitative Evaluations: